Language Pathway

 Cut-off for Early Years Speech and Language Therapy referrals

-For children who will be starting in Reception at primary school in September 2022, the last date an Early Years Speech and Language Therapy referral will be accepted is 31 May 2022.
+For children who will be starting in Reception at primary school in September of any academic year, the last date an Early Years Speech and Language Therapy referral will be accepted is the preceding May half term.
 This will allow time for the child to be seen for their initial assessment and have a report written with targets and advice by the time they start school.
 This will greatly support the transition process as the school staff will receive clear recommendations on how to support the child in their new setting; this will also help ease parental anxiety during the transition phase.
 These referrals will be accepted in the usual way, with a completed SPA form and Early Years checklist.

-If a child is not referred by 31 May, they can be referred via the SENCo at school.
+If a child is not referred by May half term, they can be referred via the SENCo at school.
 Please note that a referral for a school-aged child requires evidence of how the school has supported the child for two academic terms with clear outcomes of the strategies and interventions which have been put in place.
-Children not referred by 31 May, will not be able to be referred to the school aged service until Summer term 2023.
+Children not referred by May half term will not be able to be referred to the school-aged service until the subsequent Summer term.

 Download and complete the Early Years Checklist